pingcap/tiproxy/docs/design/2024-08-27-traffic-replay.md

 - When the cluster runs unexpectedly, users want to capture the traffic so that they can investigate it later by replaying the traffic.
 - Test the maximum throughput of a scaled-up or scaled-down cluster using the real production workload instead of standard bench tools.

 Some traffic replay tools are widely used, including tcpcopy, mysql-replay, and query-playback.
-Tcpcopy and mysql-replay capture data like tcpdump, while query-playback is based on slow logs.
+Mysql-replay relies on tcpdump and tcpcopy captures traffic like tcpdump, while query-playback is based on slow logs.
 Although some of them are built for MySQL, deploying them on the proxy instance also works.

 However, they have some limitations:
 - Hard to deploy and use.
 For example, the tools may sometimes fail to be compiled, or take too long to preprocess the captured traffic files.
 - Tcpcopy only captures new connections, which is unfriendly for persistent connections.
 Mysql-replay can capture existing connections but it loses session states such as prepared statements and session variables, which may make replay fail.
-- The tools replay the traffic with one username and one current schema, which requires modification to the testing cluster.
+- The tools replay the traffic within one schema, requiring huge modifications to the testing cluster.
+- The tcpdump way doesn't record the result information or duration, while the slow log records the finish time of statements and breaks statement order.
 - Tcpcopy and mysql-replay don't support TLS because they can't decode the encrypted data.
-- Users need to verify the results and performance manually.
+- Users need to verify the correctness and performance manually.

 ## Goals